Leopere/graphicsrepair-ca/PRODUCTION_RUNBOOK.md

 Mail-in-a-Box also maintains automatic abuse, admin and postmaster aliases for the domain.
 Do not restore the old `eforward1` through `eforward5.registrar-servers.com` MX records or the old Namecheap SPF record.
 Do not import Mail-in-a-Box's suggested apex or `www` web records: those names remain DNS-only GitHub Pages targets.

+Inside Mail-in-a-Box, custom DNS records mirror the four GitHub Pages apex A records and `www CNAME leopere.github.io.`.
+These internal records mark the website as hosted elsewhere, preventing false TLS-health alarms and certificate requests for apex or `www`; Cloudflare remains authoritative.
+Only `mta-sts.graphicsrepair.ca` is provisioned on the Mail-in-a-Box certificate.

 ## Form protection

 The browser uses the MRC Cloudflare Worker endpoint with a short-lived proof-of-work challenge.
 The form also has country-specific phone validation, a honeypot, a minimum completion time, strict length limits and server-side rate limiting.
 Production requires `graphicsrepair.ca` and `www.graphicsrepair.ca` in the Worker's allowed-origin and proof-origin runtime configuration.